New York's 53rd State Assembly district

 New York's 53rd State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Maritza Davila since 2013.

 Geography

+2010s-present

 District 53 is in Brooklyn.
 It encompasses portions of Bushwick and East Williamsburg.

 The district is entirely within New York's 7th congressional district, as well as the 18th and 59th districts of the New York State Senate, and the 33rd, 34th and 37th districts of the New York City Council.